-The economic vicissitudes of international commerce in general, and of business owners and legislators in particular, determine transit times for professional drivers on an international route.
-The law establishes nine hours as the maximum allowable driving time per day and a speed limit of 90 km per hour, but given the in existence of road transport workers unions, both bosses and clients demand to the drivers timings that turn to be incompatible with the electronic logging device fitted in the vehicle, and drivers are who have to face responsibility towards bosses, clients and police.
+The vicissitudes of international commerce and the global economic crisis determined transit times for professional drivers on an international route.
+The law established a maximum allowable driving time per day and a speed limit of 90 km per hour, but given the nonexistence of road transport workers unions, both bosses and clients demanded to the drivers timings that turn to be incompatible with the electronic logging device fitted in the vehicles, and drivers were the ones having to face responsibility towards bosses, clients and police.

-When Cesar returned to his home from that trip, he had been gone for twelve days, driven 6000 km, and had had to deal with accidents, unexpected situations, endless waits and a tortuous route between industrial parks and markets in Alicante, Barcelona, La Junquera, Munich, Frankfurt, Paris, Lille and Marseille.
-Undoubtedly, the laws, the companies and the current economic situation do not help, while drivers remain living and working en route.
+By the time Cesar returned to his home from that trip, he had been gone for twelve days, driven 6000 km having to deal with accidents, unexpected situations, endless waits and a tortuous route between industrial parks and markets in Alicante, Barcelona, La Junquera, Munich, Frankfurt, Paris, Lille and Marseille.